 Samsung executives to be questioned by Korean prosecutors

-[SEOUL] Samsung Electronics Co executives have been summoned by South Korean special prosecutors amid a widening influence-peddling scandal that brought about South Korean President Park Geun-Hye's impeachment.
+[SEOUL] Samsung executives have been summoned by South Korean special prosecutors amid a widening influence-peddling scandal that brought about South Korean President Park Geun Hye's impeachment.

-The company's Co Vice-Chairman Choi Gee-Sung and President Chang Choong-Ki were asked to come in for questioning, Hong Jung-Seok, a spokesperson for the special prosecutors office, told Bloomberg News via text message on Sunday.
+Samsung Corporate Strategy Office vice-chairman Choi Gee-sung and President Chang Choong Ki were asked to come in for questioning, Hong Jung Seok, a spokesperson for the special prosecutors office, told Bloomberg News via text message on Sunday.

 Mr Choi and Mr Chang are expected by 10am on Monday and they will come in as testifiers, meaning they have not been accused of wrongdoing.
 This status may change, Mr Hong said.